Topic 4 Exercises

 }

-πŸ’‘ Place the conditions that are more likely to be met at the beginning of your if blocks.
-This can improve the program’s performance by reducing the number of checks needed in common cases.
+💡 Place the conditions that are most likely to be met at the beginning of your if blocks.
+This can improve program performance by reducing the number of checks needed in common cases.

 Exercise 7.
-Enter a number using the keyboard and the program should tell us if it is a multiple of 5.
+Enter a number on the keyboard and the program must tell us if it is a multiple of 5.

 Solution: